nikouu/mGBA-http/docs/ApiDocumentation.md

 ##### Description:

-Save state and return as a buffer.
+Save state and returns an array of unsigned integers

 ##### Parameters